joshjohanning/joshjohanning.github.io/_posts/2020-12-16-github-codeql-pr.md

 Well, in the case of the ShiftLeft Analysis workflow, there is a [config file](https://slscan.io/en/latest/integrations/tips/#config-file) that can be uploaded to the root of the repository to define some of this, but I haven't played around much for this.
 For the GitHub CodeQL workflow, there is no fine-tuning configuration file that we can easily use (that I know of at this date).

-For this, I wrote a script that examines the `.sarif` and added another job to the workflow, like so:
+For this, I wrote a script that examines the `.sarif`{: .filepath} and added another job to the workflow, like so:

 {% raw %}